9 Dangerous Christmas Decorations That Make the Naughty List

 https://cf.ltkcdn.net/www/images/slide/350454-566x850-christmas-134033064.jpg

-Topping the list is the Christmas decoration that defies all common sense.
+Topping our list is a Christmas decoration that defies all common sense.
 Christmas tree candles are, without a doubt, a terrifying way to play God in your own house.
-Sure, attaching a wax taper candle to a tiny metal stand and clipping it to a live Christmas tree sounds like an okay idea until you start lighting them up like it's time to blow out the birthday candles.
+Sure, attaching a wax taper candle to a tiny metal stand and clipping it to a live Christmas tree sounds like an alright idea until you start lighting it up as if it's time to blow out the birthday candles.

 Vintage Tinsel